 Senior debt finance is the main loan to assist with the development project.
 The lender providing the senior debt will typically require a first legal charge over the freehold of the property being developed.

 Equity finance is the cash that you put into the deal yourself.
 It is effectively your equity stake into the deal.
-It normally takes the form of a cash injection, however, as an alternative to an injection of cash you may be able to offer another property you own as additional security which the lender offering the development finance will take a charge over.
+It normally takes the form of a cash injection, however, as an alternative to an injection of cash you may be able to offer another property you own as additional security which the lender offering the property development finance will take a charge over.

 This could be a first or a second charge depending on whether you have an existing mortgage on the additional security property.